 We all want to raise self-motivated children.
 Not only because it might lead to good grades in school, but because it’s an important factor for success later in life.
 Helping children have a passion to develop their knowledge is a great virtue.
-When a child has a desire to learn, they understand more and remember the information for a longer period of time, and not only that, they are more persistent and eager to do challenging work!
-Ideally, we’d all want our kids to be that way, focusing on learning, not grades; on improving and not just proving he is smart; enjoying the journey of learning.
+When a child has a desire to learn, they understand more and remember the information for a longer period of time, and, not only that, they are more persistent and eager to do challenging work!
+Ideally, we’d all want our kids to be that way: someone that focuses on learning, rather than grades; someone that looks to improve and not just prove she is smart; someone who enjoys the journey of learning.

-In general, there are two types of goal orientations people adopt: mastery and performance.
+In general, there are two types of goal orientations that people adopt: mastery and performance.
 Mastery orientation centers on learning and improvement, while performance orientation focuses on showing competence against others.
-Psychologists have found that having a mastery orientation carries the most benefits – some of its positive qualities include: persistence, a desire to learn, and seeking out challenges to further improve.
+Psychologists have found that having a mastery orientation carries the most benefits -some of its positive qualities include: persistence, a desire to learn, and seeking out challenges to further improve.

-But how can children have this type of mindset – one that focuses on high commitment and eagerness in learning as well as resilience when they fail?
+But how can children have this type of mindset -one that focuses on high commitment and eagerness in learning, as well as being resilient when they fail?

 It turns out parents have the key; they have great influence on a child’s willingness to learn.
 However, they don’t always know how to provide appropriate encouragement.
 In their book Motivated Minds: Raising Children to Love Learning, Dr. Deborah Stipek, internationally recognized scholar and dean of the School of Education at Stanford University, and Kathy Seal argue that parents and teachers can create a solid foundation for learning by helping children develop the four key elements of success: competency, autonomy, curiosity, and critical relationships.

 So to help you get started, here are six strategies that cover some of these elements that can kickstart your little one’s willingness to learn and succeed:

 - Associate school learning to everyday life activities